prisacariugeorge/swift-style-guide/README.markdown

 - labeling closure and tuple parameters
 - taking advantage of default parameters

+## GIT Organization

+Add [EOSMAP-xxxxx] in front of a commit message when developing without a branch.
+This will sync with JIRA story on stash.

 ### Prose

 When referring to methods in prose, being unambiguous is critical.
 To refer to a method name, use the simplest form possible.